th3t3ngu/riposte/README.md

 ## Disclaimer
 Don't do anything illegal with this, obviously.

+`http_scanner.sh` will write the sorted IPs to a temporary file called `ips.tmp`, and will delete this file when the report is written (hopefully)

 My native language is German - if any German variables still appear in the code, I apologize; I tried to translate everything.